 When you make a commitment, stick to it.
 Believe in it and wait by it even when you’re the only one doing so.

 Would you believe if I told you Desmond Doss was the only man to go into world war II (and one of the fiercest war spots for that matter) without bearing a single arm or firing one, and yet he was the one who received the highest rank after the war.
-Would you believe?
+Would you believe me?

 Desmond who valued his faith so much and went into the battle bearing his bible and no guns*.
 He was no stranger to rejection.

 The war was on and America needed more young men to enlist to fight.
 Desmond did.
 At the training facility, he was repeatedly ridiculed, scorned and ostracized for preparing to go into battle without touching a gun.
-He insisted that he enlisted to be a medic because he wants to help his country but he had no intention of ever taking a life, war or not.
+He insisted that he enlisted to be a medic because he wanted to help his country but he had no intention of ever taking a life, war or not.

 For this reason, the commander framed him for disobeying an order and he faced the military tribunal at the risk of really being sent to prison if found guilty.

 His courage to serve and not give up was inspiring.
 He knew what he was there for and he didn’t mind missing his wedding just for that!
 (Emphasis is mine because it must be emphasized.)

 He believed the war was justified but that killing wrong.